 Four things to avoid when writing a job description:

 - Being unrealistic – don’t use a job description as a wish list of everything your business area needs.
 Focus on what is achievable and realistic for one person to achieve and to have done in the past.
-Think about the actual amount of experience you require someone to have and don’t just default to ‘minimum of 5 years’.
+Think about the actual amount of experience you require someone to have and don’t just default to a ‘minimum of 5 years’.

 - Discrimination – your job specification needs to be inclusive and not in any way discriminatory.
 You can get some guidance here: https://www.gov.uk/employer-preventing-discrimination